 I Don’t Know Who Needs to Hear this But Stop Vandalizing the Star

-The El Paso icon has been lit on various occasions from holiday seasons, to honoring those we lost in the August 3rd shooting.
+The El Paso icon has been lit on various occasions like holiday seasons and honoring those we lost in the August 3rd shooting.
 Currently, the star is lit up in blue in honor of our law enforcement sponsored by Tropicana Homes, Tropicana Properties, Tropicana Buildings, and Patriot Mortgage.

-In a Facebook post, the EP Chamber of Commerce says that though they are the caretakers for the Star, they are asking "all El Pasoans to be respectful and take care of our iconic landmark.
+In a Facebook post, the EP Chamber of Commerce says that though they are the caretakers for the star, so they are asking "all El Pasoans to be respectful and take care of our iconic landmark.
 As a reminder, hiking up to the Star is not permitted due to safety concerns and the Star's location on private property."